Geography

 Barrow Henge Flint stone Geophysics Climate Europe Asia Sedentary Settlement wetland |

-What makes the Earth angry?
+Term 2 What makes the Earth angry?
+British Value: Tolerance

-Geographical enquiry To begin to ask/initiate geographical questions.
+Geographical enquiry: To begin to ask/initiate geographical questions.
 To investigate places and themes at more than one scale.
 To begin to collect and record evidence.

-Direction/Location To use 4 compass points to follow/give directions.
+Direction/Location: To use 4 compass points to follow/give directions.
 To use letter/no. co-ordinates to locate features on a map.
 To begin to match boundaries (E.g. find same boundary of a country on different scale maps.)

-Map knowledge To begin to identify points on maps (A,B and C)
+Map knowledge: To begin to identify points on maps (A,B and C)

-Style of map To use large scale OS maps.
+Style of map: To use large scale OS maps.
 To use map sites on internet and atlases.
 To identify features on aerial/oblique photographs.

 |